 There are many positive aspects of social media when it comes to social connectivity, but there is also a hidden dark side.

 In terms of benefits, social media has a significant impact on everyday routines due to its set of digital techniques regarding technology.
-Social media can assist kids with their digital skills in creating and maintaining online identities and interactions, along with navigation and sharing digital content.
-Also, social media can assist children in finding different types of information that they are learning about in school while connecting with experts online.
+According to digital citizenship.nsw.edu.au, social media can assist kids with their digital skills in developing and maintaining online identities.
+It can also help them guide through the rest of the social media world.

-“Social media can be a great convenient way for people to stay connected even if geographically not close,” Beckman said.
+“Social media can be a great convenient way for people to stay connected even if geographically not close,” Boeckman said.

 Individuals can develop their critical thinking skills by identifying trusted sources of information and teaching young individuals to question the reliability of those sources.
 Furthermore, social media can help youth create online identities as a method to explore other aspects of their interests that aren’t available offline.